olcaneristi/personal-website/README.md

 </h1>

 <p align="center">
   The second version of <a href="https://ogulcaneristi.com" target="_blank">ogulcaneristi.com</a>.
 I used React Query for data fetching and error handling.
-With this experience, I realized that we can do data fetching very easily.
-With parameters such as loading, error, I was able to handle the errors that may occur during data fetching and show them to the user.
+I experienced that we can fetch data very simple.
+I was able to handle the errors that may occur during data fetching and show them to the user with parameters such as loading, error.
 </p>

 <p align="center">